AKSarav/Resume/index.md

 ### An Elevator pitch about myself

-I am a Self driven, Passionated Crafts men.
+I am a Self driven, Passionated Craftsman.
 I love what I do and believe in Passion and Smartwork.
-Believe in team efforts and Brain storming Ideas.
-Who sees Automation as a efficiency not as a threat.
-Technical Content writer at DevopsJunction and Linux and Cloud Native enthusiast.
+A person who Believe in team efforts and Brain storming Ideas.
+A technologist Who sees Automation as an efficiency not as a threat.
+Developer, Technical Content writer at DevopsJunction and Linux and OpenSource enthusiast.

+### Professional Experience

+#### - FieldFLEX Inc - Jun 2019 till date
+        ```
+            - Designing, Implementing, Managing the Reliable and Efficient Cloud infrastrucuture
+            - Implementing DevOps standards and idealogies into Development and Opearations
+            - Leading a Infra Ops team and Manging the Deliverables and Site reliability
+            - Security implementation and Vulnerability assesment and small level of penetration testing
+            - Pre sales technical representiative and Building/Hosting Multi cloud Infrastructures with Efficiency.
+            - Applying Standards and Ideas to improve the process and project deliveries

+        ```
+#### - Sify technology Services - Mar 2016 - Jun 2019
+#### - Cognizant technology Services - May 2013 - Feb 2016
+#### - Wipro technogies - Apr 2011 - May 2013
+#### - Nokia Siemans (Mafoi Randstad) - Jun 2010 - Apr 2011

 ```markdown
 Syntax highlighted code block